Skip to main content

 Mesopotamia, Anatolia

-On the Sumerian mosaic «Standard of Ur» (BM 121201, 2500 BC), a sickle-shaped blade (battle axe?) and a short straight sword are depicted (britishmuseum.org).
+Specifically, on the Sumerian mosaic «Standard of Ur» (BM 121201, 2500 BCE), a sickle-shaped blade (battle axe?) and a short straight sword are depicted (britishmuseum.org).

 22 Moreover I have given unto thee one portion above thy brothers, which I took out of the hand of the Emorite with my sword and with my bow.

-Technological Verification.
+Technological Verification

 The mention of a sword as the primary tool for survival corresponds to the Bronze Age (3rd–2nd millennia BCE), a period when this specific type of weaponry began to dominate military and survival contexts.